AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

     }
 }
 ```
-The flow for this approach is exactly the same as the first approach, but we are not limited by extending CoordinatedInteraction.
+The flow for this approach is exactly the same as the first approach, but we are not limited by extending Interactable.

 The biggest advantage in flexibility of this approach is that you can use it on any existing component, since all you need to do is implement the indicated interfaces.
 In this example, we've added it on to our existing chair component.
 This CAN be useful to avoid having to create a new component for each new type of interaction, but you should be careful about putting too much logic into a single component.
 Unity components are designed to be re-usable, and combining lots of logic into a single component can hinder that.
 In general, I would suggest creating a new component and using approach 1 as a "sensible default".

 The cost of that flexibility is that we have to add extra code to delegate to the coordinator.
-This is done for us in CoordinatedInteraction.
+This is done for us in Interactable.

 The IInteractable interface tells IF2 that our component can process a MouseDrop interaction, as such the implementation of the interface method will be invoked when this component is on an object involved in the interaction.
 The IInteractionProcessor interfaces tells IF2 that our component can perform the server-side portion of an interaction.
 In order to use the InteractionCoordinator we have to pass it a component which implements IInteractionProcessor.
 We could pass it a different gameobject's IInteractionprocessor component if we wanted to, but for most use cases it should make the most sense to implement this directly on this component.